Matt Keough

 Matthew Lon Keough (/ˈkiːoʊ/ KEE-oh; July 3, 1955 – May 1, 2020) was an American professional baseball player.
 He played in Major League Baseball (MLB) as a right-handed pitcher from 1977 through 1986 for the Oakland Athletics (1977–1983), New York Yankees (1983–1984), St. Louis Cardinals (1985), Chicago Cubs (1986) and Houston Astros (1986).
 After his time in MLB, Keough pitched in Nippon Professional Baseball for the Hanshin Tigers for 4 seasons from 1987 through 1990.
-Keough batted and threw right-handed.

 Career

 Keough graduated from Corona del Mar High School in Newport Beach, California, in 1973.
 The Oakland Athletics selected Keough in seventh round of the 1973 Major League Baseball draft.

 Keough was signed by Oakland as an infielder.
-He was supposed to replace departed Sal Bando at third base, but after leading the California league in hitting while playing for Modesto in his second year of professional baseball in 1975, he hit a disappointing .210 in Double-A in 1976.
+He was supposed to replace departed Sal Bando at third base, but after leading the California League in hitting while playing for Modesto in his second year of professional baseball in 1975, he hit a disappointing .210 in Double-A in 1976.
 He was converted to a pitcher and joined Oakland a year later.
-He was selected to the All-Star Game in his rookie season for the 1978 Athletics, recording a 3.24 ERA despite his 8–15 mark.
+He was selected to the All-Star Game in his rookie season for the 1978 Athletics, recording a 3.24 ERA despite his 8–15 record.
 In 1979, he tied a major league record by losing his first 14 decisions and finished with a 2–17 record.
 His winning percentage of .105 was the worst recorded by a major league pitcher with 15 or more decisions since 1916, when Philadelphia A's teammates Jack Nabors and Tom Sheehan finished the season with winning percentages of .048 and .059, respectively.
-From 1978–79, Keough made 28 consecutive starts without a victory, tying Cliff Curtis (1910–11) for the longest streak in MLB history according to the Elias Sports Bureau.
+From 1978 to 1979, Keough made 28 consecutive starts without a victory, tying Cliff Curtis (1910–11) for the longest streak in MLB history according to the Elias Sports Bureau.
 The streak was later tied by Jo-Jo Reyes (2008–11).

-But Keough resurged in 1980 with a 16–13 mark, earning AL Comeback Player of the Year honors.
+Keough resurged in 1980 with a 16–13 mark, earning AL Comeback Player of the Year honors.
 In the 1981 strike-shortened season he finished 10–6, helping Oakland to clinch the AL Division Series.
-He pitched well in a losing effort in Game Three of the AL Championship Series, giving up one earned run in 8 1/3 innings in a game won by the New York Yankees 4–0.
+He pitched well in a losing effort in Game 3 of the AL Championship Series, giving up one earned run in 8 1/3 innings in a 4–0 loss to the New York Yankees.

 Keough slumped again in 1982, tying for the AL lead with 18 losses against 11 wins in 34 starts.
 He also walked more batters than he struck out (101-to-75) and led the league in home runs (38) and earned runs (133) allowed.
 A number of baseball historians and statisticians have put this down to manager Billy Martin overworking Keough and the other members of the 1981 rotation.
 In 2006, Rob Neyer estimated that Keough threw 131 pitches per complete game in 1981, a heavy workload for a young pitcher even then.